grayboywilliams/gpt-tool/README.md

 - `\evaluate`: evaluates the current loss on the test data set
 - `\generate`: returns generation
 - `\complete`: returns completion from prompt

+A postman collection with all of these endpoints set up is stored in configs.